 In most cases, the EFC is not even a reasonable approximation of the amount a family will be expected to pay for college.
 It is simply one of the factors that determine eligibility for certain types of financial aid awards.
 It is an important variable for sure, but it is not a measure of how much you will pay for college.

 The amount you will pay for college is the Net Price, which will vary from school to school.
 Sometimes your FAFSA EFC will be higher than the Net Price of a particular target school and sometimes it will be lower.

 Grants and scholarships are the best kind of financial aid because they reduce the price.
 They are discounts.
 Other types of financial aid such as student loans and work-study are very useful resources that help you pay your share; but they do not reduce the price.

 1. Don’t assume that you won’t be eligible for school awarded need-based grants.

-Now that the sticker price of some private colleges is more than 70K, even high-income families are qualifying for significant need-based discounts.
+Now that the sticker price of some private colleges is more than $70,000, even higher-income families qualify for significant need-based discounts.